Frequently Asked Questions

 Absolutely not.
 This is plagiarism, pure and simple, and I will not entertain this request.
 I will immediately block anyone who asks this of me, and yes, it happens several times a week.

 No, I am not an employee of Listverse, though I am displayed prominently as one of the site’s featured writers.
 This could change in time, as I don’t write for the site as often as I used to.
-Because I’m not an employee, I cannot help you in the editing or pitching process.
-I cannot see if your article is being considered, nor do I have any insight into this process.
+Because I’m not an employee, I cannot help you with the editing or pitching process.
+I cannot see whether your article is under consideration, nor do I have any insight into this process.
 I don’t work there, never have, and am a freelancer like everyone else on the site.

 Yes, I can and do often offer advice when asked, but I don’t always have the time.
-I wrote a book on this very subject because during COVID, I got asked for help by around 4-5 people every day, and it became impossible to get any work done and help folks out.
+I wrote a book on this very subject because, during COVID, I was asked for help by around 4-5 people every day, and it became impossible to get any work done or help folks out.
 I will always offer advice when I can, but if I’m not able to do so, it’s probably because I’m swamped with other tasks.

-Unfortunately, no. I used to recruit for Static Media, and I helped hire dozens of writers, but I don’t work in that department any longer.
+Unfortunately, no. I used to recruit for Static Media and helped hire dozens of writers, but I no longer work in that department.
 My best advice for finding writing jobs is to apply for as many as you can on sites like Mediabistro, LinkedIn, and Indeed.

 I don’t have the time or necessary skills to help people with their resumes, which are vital in finding writing work.
 Most sites require them, so I definitely suggest you have one.
-While I can’t help you directly, I reviewed thousands of resumes and cover letters during my stint as a recruiter, and I’ve definitely got some insights.
+While I can’t help you directly, I reviewed thousands of resumes and cover letters during my stint as a recruiter and have some insights.
 Instead of helping people directly, I’m pasting my resume below, which was updated in December 2024.
 I’ve redacted some personal information, but everything else is available.
 Here’s one tip I can definitely recommend: include links to your work.
 Here’s my resume: